Totes5706/cardano-alonzo-nft-creator/README.md

 totinj@penguin:~/plutus-apps$ git checkout 6e3f6a59d64f6d4cd9d38bf263972adaf4f7b244
 ```

-You should now be onm the proper branch and can run nix-shell in this directory.
+You should now be on the proper git branch and can run nix-shell in this directory.
 Run nix-shell:

 ```
 totinj@penguin:~/plutus-apps$ nix-shell